cloudfoundry/cf-for-k8s-metric-examples/README.md

 The network policy requires two new labels:
 * a label on the prometheus server's pod: `what-am-i=prometheus`
 * a label on the cf-system namespace: `cf-for-k8s.cloudfoundry.org/cf-system-ns: ""`
-* If using cf-system, there is an [outstanding issue](https://github.com/cloudfoundry/cf-for-k8s/issues/261) to add the namespace label in the cf-for-k8s code.

 Using helm3: